CSU Fully Online Program

 *New transfer students may enroll in classes their first term, as long as they are enrolled and pay tuition and fees as a full time student.

 View current course offerings on the California State University website.
-Access to enroll in CSU Fully Online for Spring 2023 begins on December 1, 2022 for CSUSM students, and is available through January 27, 2023.
+Access to enroll in CSU Fully Online for Fall 2023 begins on June 1, 2023 for CSUSM students, and is available through September 1, 2023.

 Before enrolling in an online course at another CSU, you should consult with your academic advisor to determine how the course may apply to your degree.
 For more information and enrollment dates visit CSU Fully Online.